ricsanfre/pi-cluster/docs/_docs/monitoring.md

 This stack is meant for cluster monitoring, so it is pre-configured to collect metrics from all Kubernetes components.

+The architecture of components deployed is showed in the following image.

 ![kube-prometheus-stack](/assets/img/prometheus-stack-architecture.png)

+## About Prometheus Operator

+Prometheus operator is deployed and it manages Prometheus and AlertManager deployments and configuration through the use of Kubernetes CRD (Custom Resource Definitions):

+- `Prometheus` and `AlertManager` CRDs: declaratively defines a desired Prometheus/AlertManager setup to run in a Kubernetes cluster.
+It provides options to configure the number of replicas and persistent storage.
+For each object of these types a set of StatefulSet is deployed.
+- `ServiceMonitor`/`PodMonitor`/`Probe` CRDs: manages Prometheus service discovery configuration, defining how a dynamic set of services/pods/static-targets should be monitored.
+- `PrometheusRules` CRD: defines alerting rules (prometheus rules)
+- `AlertManagerConfig` CRD defines Alertmanager configuration, allowing routing of alerts to custom receivers, and setting inhibition rules.

+{{site.data.alerts.note}}

+More details about Prometheus Operator CRDs can be found in [Prometheus Operator Design Documentation](https://prometheus-operator.dev/docs/operator/design/).

+{{site.data.alerts.end}}

 ## Kube-Prometheus Stack installation